micmejia/bible-dump/NKJV/Luke/Luke 19.md

 So he ran ahead and climbed up into a sycamore tree to see Him, for He was going to pass that _way._

 ###### 5
-And when Jesus came to the place, He looked up [^a]and saw him, and said to him, "Zacchaeus, [^b]make haste and come down, for today I must stay at your house."
+And when Jesus came to the place, He looked up and saw him, and said to him, "Zacchaeus, make haste and come down, for today I must stay at your house."

 ###### 6
-So he [^c]made haste and came down, and received Him joyfully.
+So he made haste and came down, and received Him joyfully.

 ###### 7
-But when they saw _it,_ they all [^d]complained, saying, "He has gone to be a guest with a man who is a sinner."
+But when they saw _it,_ they all complained, saying, "He has gone to be a guest with a man who is a sinner."

 ###### 8
 Then Zacchaeus stood and said to the Lord, "Look, Lord, I give half of my goods to the poor; and if I have taken anything from anyone by false accusation, I restore fourfold."